Hosting any LLaMA 2 model with Text Generation Inference (TGI)

 Modal to run its own which enables seamless serverless deployments.

-Next we run the download step to pre-populate the image with our model weights.
+Next we run the download function above to pre-populate the image with our model weights.

 Finally, we install the text-generation